 However, it is entirely subjective if data or file corruption should be considered as a serious matter.
 If you cannot open a private text document or you have been left with a partial photo, it might not be worth mentioning.
 But if you work in a company, which can have thousands of files rendered unusable, then it could certainly be considered as a business-critical issue.
 Therefore it is very important to immediately check your whole system after a corruption incident has occurred, to determine the reasons for the corruption and to solve the problem as fast as possible to prevent further damage.

-Why does data get corrupted?
+Why do files get corrupted?

 There are various causes of data or file corruption and in many cases; files can become corrupted when storage devices get old.
 Several studies about the lifespan of traditional hard disks show that the failure rates in the last two years of the disk increases to its peak.
 The result of these ‘normal’ wear-out related failures can be that during operation (or even when the disk is not in use) the data stored is changed from its original form.
 Files then get corrupted and cannot be used anymore.
 If this happens to pictures, the result can often look like the image above!